Henri Cartier-Bresson and the Discipline of Seeing

 FINAL THOUGHTS

-There are three types of shooting methods in street photography and capturing a wedding.
+There are three types of shooting methods in street photography and in wedding photography.
 Anticipation or foresight is one of the most powerful tools.
 Henri Cartier-Bresson said you have to be ready and waiting for the moment to happen but be unobtrusive.
 He explained that sometimes you might have to wait for all the elements to come together before pressing the shutter.

 Confrontation is a second tool you might use instead of waiting for the peak moment.
 As soon as the subject looks at the camera, you take the image.

-The last, is a random approach/ For example, holding the camera at the hip level and shooting.
-This is a method I started with street photography before I dared to hold the camera to my eye in strangers’ faces.
+The last is a random approach/ For example, holding the camera at the hip level and shooting.
+This is a method I started with street photography before I dared to hold the camera to my eye and look strangers in the face.
 You can get some interesting shots, although you have less control over composition.
 Use your instincts when the moment happens.

 Philip Thomas